susanna-m-weber/susanna-m-weber/README.md

 - [**LE2 Test Stand Avionics System**](https://github.com/calstar/le2-avionics) - A system of multiple boards used by [UC Berkeley Space Technologies and Rocketry (STAR)](https://stars.berkeley.edu/) for sensing and actuation during hotfire of a liquid engine test system, LE2.

 #### 💻 Class Projects
+- [**Robotic Foosball Goalie**](https://github.com/susanna-m-weber/106-final-proj) - A robotics project using computer vision and an ESP32 microcontroller to track the ball and control the goalie in a game of tabletop soccer.
 - [**Maze Generating Video Game**](https://github.com/susanna-m-weber/maze_game) - A 2D video game where the player navigates a randomly generated maze while being chased by a pursuing avatar that can end the game.
 Players can find power-ups to navigate the maze more easily, and win by collecting a key and making it to the maze exit.
 - [**Schrödinger's Equation Visualization**](https://github.com/sijinwnag/group5-phys77) - Final project for a computational physics course, creating a series of animations representing the classic "particle in a box" problem from quantum mechanics in 2D and 3D.
 - [**Noise-Cancelling Headphones**](https://github.com/snpal/noise_cancelling_headphones) - A demonstration of using Fourier transforms for active noise-cancelling, demonstrating effectiveness at various pitches and for different levels of noise.